Tomtomgo/phearjs/README.md

 1. Open an issue in this repository.
 2. Fork the project.
 3. Fix or create.
+4. Build with `gulp build`.
-4. Update these docs if applicable.
+5. Update these docs if applicable.
-5. Make a pull request referencing the issue.
+6. Make a pull request referencing the issue.

 # Credits